-Polyozellus multiplex grp - the blue chanterelle, rare, growing in large clusters 15cm high and even wider.
+Polyozellus multiplex grp - the blue chanterelle, growing in large clusters 15cm high and even wider.
 Thelephorales.
 See their page for species details.

 Craterellus calicornucopioides - Not to be confused with this delicious black chanterelle, with veins that are particularly hard to detect.
 Cantharellales.

-Clavulina - small, white to grey corals found on the ground, easily confused with pale Lentarias or Ramarias (which are sometimes on wood and often bitter), but neither are nearly as common.
+Clavulina - small, white to yellowish to grey corals found on the ground, easily confused with pale Lentarias or Ramarias (which are sometimes on wood and often bitter), but neither are nearly as common.
 Clavulina is more likely to have "busier" branch tips and be closer to white overall.
 They are mostly <10cm.
-They are mycorrhizal, and related to chantarelles!
+They are mycorrhizal, and related to chanterelles!
 (Cantharellales).

 Grey specimens are parasitized by Helminthosphaeria clavariarum (a flask).
-Young entirely grey bodies without pimples are called C. cinerea.
+Pimples visible under a hand lens.

-C. rugosa - blunt or flattened, wrinkled, white coral, not highly branched.
+C. 'rugosa' - blunt or flattened, wrinkled, white coral, never greying, not highly branched.
 See Tremellodendropsis.

 Lentaria - small, much like Clavulina but sometimes bitter, not as highly branched and with white tips that look less "busy".
 Found on conifer wood, like some pale Ramarias (which are usually taller).
 Abundant white rhizomorphs (mycelial threads) at the base.
 Probably saprophytic.